Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 	- Not water loving
 	- Non-polar
 ##### Cohesion
+- Between water molecules

 ##### Adhesion
+- Between water molecules and other surfaces

 ### Elements of Life 1.2
 - Living systems require a constant input of energy because they need energy to grow, reproduce, and mantain organization